 Looking at a streetcar (trolley car or tram) on static, silent display somewhere is fine for some folks, but we think it’s so much better to let people experience the sounds and vibrations of these great streetcars and cable cars in real service, just like past generations did.
 We’ve helped Muni acquire and restore more than a dozen vintage streetcars, and even a cable car from a vanished line.
 While our restoration mission has largely met its goals, we’re still keeping our eyes out for a few very special streetcars to acquire.
 And our volunteers spend considerable time and effort helping Muni keep today’s fleet of vintage streetcars clean while they’re on the line.
 Your support makes this possible.

-Our members get a unique window into San Francisco’s transit scene through Market Street Railway’s full color 12-page quarterly member newsletter.
+Our members get a unique window into San Francisco’s transit scene through Market Street Railway’s full color quarterly member magazine.
 Inside Track keeps members up to date with inside information on the latest streetcar and cable car developments, while it presents fabulous rare photos, both current and historic, and chronicles the history of transit in San Francisco as well.
 Members tell us they look forward to its arrival.